Asian shares mixed as investors on corporate earnings watch | New Country 923

-TOKYO (AP) — Shares were mixed in Asia early Monday, with Chinese markets shrugging off weaker factory output indicators while Japan’s Nikkei index sagged as the yen surged against the dollar.
+TOKYO (AP) — Shares were mixed Monday in Asia, with Chinese markets shrugging off weaker manufacturing indicators while Japan’s Nikkei index sagged as the yen surged against the dollar.
 A raft of corporate earnings is due out Monday.

 EARNINGS WATCH: Some 350 companies are due to release second quarter earnings on Monday just in Japan, and investors are watching for more upbeat reports following earlier strong results in the region, as well as in the U.S. Results from a little more than half of the companies in the S&P 500 have been mostly encouraging.